ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/02-it-starts-with-triangles.md

 ## Vertices

 Rather than creating structures for storing triangles, we store the endpoints of the triangles as _vertices_.
 These vertices are a data structure that (at a minimum) defines the coordinate of the triangle endpoint in three dimensions (A Vector3 in XNA).
-Vertices can contain additonal data needed to render the mesh, including color, texture coordinates, and additional vectors like the surface normal (a Vector3 pointing _out_ from the surface).
+Vertices can contain additional data needed to render the mesh, including color, texture coordinates, and additional vectors like the surface normal (a Vector3 pointing _out_ from the surface).

 Let's create a class to represent our cube, and give it an array of vertices that have both a position and a color: